So you think you’ve got good communication skills? Well, you wouldn’t be alone.

 Having good communication skills in the workplace is all about being able to convey information to people clearly and simply, in a way that means things are understood and get done.
 It’s about transmitting and receiving messages clearly, and being able to read your audience.
 It means you can do things like give and understand instructions, learn new things, make requests, ask questions and convey information with ease.

-It also means that you can adapt yourself to new and different situations, read the behaviour of other people, compromise to reach agreement, and avoid and resolve conflict.
+It also means that you can adapt yourself to new and different situations, read the behaviour of other people, compromise to reach agreement, say 'no' amicably and avoid and resolve conflict.
 In fact, a large part of good communication is about being empathic, so you can understand how others will interpret your words and behaviour.
 And don’t forget that communication is a two-way street, so being a good listener is vital.

 Good communication skills are some of the simplest, most essential and most useful tools for success you can possess.
 In fact, they are probably the number one ability sought by employers.
 So if you’re lacking in this department, you might like to keep the following in mind…

 Open hands, good eye contact, plenty of smiling, good posture, respect for others’ personal space: these are all part and parcel of good communication.
 They all display your positive attitude and help present you as reliable and open.
 Having good body language establishes trust and rapport and means people will not only have more confidence in you, but will want to listen to and work with you.

 Good language doesn’t necessarily mean that you need the oratorical skills of Winston Churchill, and doesn’t just mean being proficient in English (although it helps – a lot).
 It also means that your diction is clear and audible, your sentences are concise, your thought processes are logical and your delivery is flowing.
 Being a confident and amiable speaker establishes trust with your audience and helps you elicit information and make introductions.
 This helps to maintain strong relationships at work with co-workers and clients.